 79% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money. - 12.
 ActivTrades

-ActivTrades is a multi-regulated broker operating under the oversight of the FCA (UK), SCB (Bahamas), CMVM (Portugal), and FSC (Mauritius).
-The company provides more than 1,000 tradable instruments, including 54 currency pairs.
-Whether you prefer the proprietary ActivTrader platform or you enjoy placing orders through the third-party MT4 and MT5, the full range of currency pairs is available on all supported platform solutions.
+ActivTrades is a multi-regulated broker operating under the oversight of the FCA in the UK, the SCB in the Bahamas, the CMVM in Portugal, and the FSC in Mauritius.
+The company offers more than 1,000 tradable instruments, including 56 currency pairs.
+We verified that the full forex range is available on the proprietary ActivTrader platform, as well as MT4 and MT5.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 72% of retail investor accounts lose money when trading CFDs with this provider.You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 13.
 Axi